hummingbot/hummingbot/documentation/docs/strategies/advanced-mm/price-source.md

 ##How It Works

 In a situation where the calculation of maker order prices from external sources would result in the order matching any existing orders on the order book, such order will be ignored.

->**Example**: If `ETH-USDT` market is currently displaying 109 bid and 111 ask.
-A specified external exchange is showing 99 bid and 101 ask on its book (mid price = 100).
-2 maker orders will be proposed, a bid maker order at 98 (for 2% bid spread) and an ask maker order at 102 (for 2% ask spread).
-The 102 ask order will be ignored (as it would match the 109 bid order), only the bid order will be submitted to the exchange.

 Type `config price_source_enabled` to set the values for `price_source_enabled`, `price_source_type`, `price_source_exchange` and `price_source_market`, or `price_source_custom` (if source type is exchange).
 Type `config` + `price_source_type`, `price_source_exchange`, `price_source_market`, or `price_source_custom` to set values for these parameters.

 Note that the external price source cannot be the same as the maker exchange (i.e. if the bot is trading on Binance, the `price_source_exchange` cannot be Binance).

+###Example - When Price Sourcing is Important
+Suppose we are market making on the `ETH-USDT` trading pair.
+The exchange we are trading on, denote as **Exchange A**, is currently displaying a 109 bid and 111 ask price.
+Now let us consider an **Exchange B** that is showing 99 bid and 101 ask prices on its book.
+This discrepancy often happens between liquid (B) and illiquid (A) exchanges.
+When this kind of discrepancy occurs, traders on both exchanges will arbitrage out the discrepancy naturally.
+Thus, one would want to position their trades with respect to the liquid exchange (**Exchange B**) because the price is likely going to move toward the liquid exchange.
+Now, when we trade using our market-making bot, we also want to position ourselves towards the more liquid exchange.
+So, we use **Exchange B** as an *External Price Source*.
+The trading strategy thus proposes two maker orders, a bid maker order at 98 (for 2% bid spread above the mid-market price of Exchange B) and an ask maker order at 102 (for 2% ask spread on Exchange B).
+The 102 ask order will be ignored (as it would match the 109 bid order), only the bid order will be submitted to the exchange.
+Ultimately, this tool is extremely valuable when your bot is trading on illiquid exchanges.

 ## Sample Configurations
 ```json